jsalva9/K-MST-with-MILP-optimization/readme.md

 conda install --file requirements.txt
 ```

-The directory `problems` contains the LP or MILP solutions of some other simple problems: TSP, Minimum Steiner Tree, a league / court scheduling problem...
+The directory `problems` contains the LP or MILP solutions of some other simple problems: TSP, Minimum Steiner Tree, a League-Court scheduling problem, Bin Packing, Knapsack problem...
+Feel free to take a look :)

 ## Configuration file
 The configuration file `config.yaml` is split into 3 sections: